kayr/ezy-query/README.md

 ## The workflow

-1. You write your sql query file
+1. You write your sql query file.
-2. Run `./gradlew ezyBuild` to convert your sql query file to a java class.
+2. Run `./gradlew ezyBuild` to convert your SQL query file to a java class.
 3. You can now use the java class to query your database with a flexible easy to use api.

 ## Features

-1. Flexible Query fluent API e.g   `where(CUSTOMER_NAME.eq("John").and(CUSTOMER_EMAIL.isNotNull()))`
+1. Flexible Query fluent API e.g   `where(CUSTOMER_NAME.eq("John").and(CUSTOMER_EMAIL.isNotNull()))`.
 2. Query Expressions e.g `.where(Cnd.expr("customerName = 'John' and customerEmail is not null"))`.
    Ideally if you are building a Rest-API then clients get a powerful filtering API by passing the expressions as a parameter.
-The query is parsed and converted to a parameterized sql query to avoid sql injection.
+The query is parsed and converted to a parameterized sql query.
 3. Named parameters.
 You can add named parameters to static parts of your SQL query and these will recognized.
 4. You can fall back to native sql queries if you need to.
 5. All generated sql queries are parameterized to avoid sql injection.
 6. Automatic mapping of sql result to java pojo.
 7. The same query is used to count and list data.
-Make it easy to build pagination.
+Which makes building pagination easy and prevents the need to write two queries.
-8. Sort by any field in the query. e.g `orderBy(CUSTOMER_NAME.asc())`
+8. Sort by any field in the query. e.g `orderBy(CUSTOMER_NAME.asc())`.
-9. You can sort using a string expression. e.g `customerName asc, customerEmail desc`
+9. You can sort using a string expression. e.g `customerName asc, customerEmail desc`.
 10. Gradle plugin to generate the java code from your sql files.

 ## Usage